How to Cook Lamb or Goat Ribs

-The difference is especially true if you were to compare the baby back cut of pork ribs that is widely consumed in the United States with lamb or goat riblets.
+The difference between pork and lamb ribs is especially noticeable if you compare the baby back cut of pork ribs that is widely consumed in the United States with lamb or goat riblets.
 There is no way around it: healthy animals have body fat and lamb and goat riblets are layered with delicious fat.
-They’re supposed to be.
 Fat from animals is arguably the most pure, natural, and healthy fat you can eat, especially from grass-fed animals high in omega three fatty acids gained from grazing on rich pasture, like ours at Shepherd Song.

 A little trimming goes a long way, and as lamb and goats are more similar to deer in my mind than beef cattle, the method works just as well on their ribs too.
 Lamb and goat ribs, especially those from Shepherd Song, are kind of a chef’s secret to me, and an delicious appetizer that always get rave reviews, easy to serve for the cook, and a breeze to pass and eat with your hands as a canape”